paulsinclair51/briteTest/docs/Contributor_Guide.md

 #### Prerequisites

-The replacement workflow depends on two configuration files and two scripts:
+The replacement workflow depends on a configuration file and two scripts:

 - **Configuration**: `docs/branding/brand.md`
   - Defines old-to-new phrase replacements.
-  - Format: `**Replace**: old_phrase = new_phrase`
-  - For a brand name change,it abbreviations is auto-generated from the first letter of each word.
+  - For a brand name change, its abbreviations is auto-generated from the first letter of each word.
-  - Example: `LiteTest = briteTest` generates replacements for both "LiteTest" → "briteTest" (phrase) and "LT" → "bT" (abbreviation)
+  - Example: `- **Replace**: LiteTest = briteTest` generates replacements for both "LiteTest" to "briteTest" (phrase) and "LT" to "bT" (abbreviation)

 - **Scripts**:
   - `scripts/updatelogos`: Updates SVG files in `docs/branding/` with phrase and abbreviation replacements, then regenerates PNG files
   - `scripts/replacephrases`: Updates markdown files (`*.md`) in `docs/` with phrase replacements only

 #### Workflow Steps